asif-shahriar11/asif-shahriar11.github.io/_pages/research.md

 *Ongoing work.*
 <p style="margin-top:1em;"></p>

-After the revolution of LLMs, we now see the rise of agentic frameworks that can browse the web, perform grocery shopping from amazon, run OS commands, and what not. _**But what about security?**_ What if the _cheapest deal_ is being offered at a _phishing website?_ That's what we aim to found out.
+After the revolution of LLMs, we now see the rise of agentic frameworks that can browse the web, perform grocery shopping from amazon, run OS commands, and what not. _**But what about security?**_ What if the _cheapest deal_ is being offered at a _phishing website?_ That's what we aim to find out.

 **Supervisor(s):** [Dr. Rizwan Parvez (QCRI)](https://elmi.hbku.edu.qa/en/persons/md-rizwan-parvez)